Capabilities

 Cost Benefits:

-• Minimizes tolerance disputes between design and manufacturing teams
+• Minimizes interpretation conflicts: Less room for disagreement between design and manufacturing teams

 Quality Benefits: